 The ability of cactus roots to rapidly suck up water is vital to the plants’ survival because any moisture that makes its way into desert soil is fleeting.
 Torrential monsoon rains often only last a few minutes, and most of the moisture that does soak into the upper layer of the ground, rather than swiftly running off, will soon evaporate into the dry air.

-So, because of the way cactus roots are designed to act quickly and efficiently to collect water when it becomes available and then shrink back, they are very susceptible to
+So, because of the way cactus roots are designed to act quickly and efficiently to collect water when it becomes available and then shrink back, they are very susceptible to rotting when they are constricted in a pot and not allowed to dry out properly between waterings.

 And it’s not only the roots – storage cells throughout the plant will become dangerously oversaturated if the roots are continually soaking up water from the soil.